 Save-AzureVhd [-Source] [-LocalFilePath] [[-NumberOfThreads] ] [[-StorageKey] ] [[-OverWrite]] [ ]

--NumberOfThreads - specifies the number of threads to be used at launching;
+- NumberOfThreads - specifies the number of threads to to use when starting;

--Source - specifies URI for BLOB in Azure
+- Source - specifies the URI for the BLOB in Azure

--StorageKey - specifies the storage key for BLOB storage.
-If it is not specified, the commandlet tries to identify the account storage key in the source URI from Azure.
+- StorageKey - specifies the storage key for the BLOB storage.
+If not specified, the commandlet will attempt to identify the account storage key in the source URI from Azure.

 Examples:

-In this example, the specified blob is loaded along the specified path to the local file:
+In this example, the specified blob is loaded into the specified local file path:

 Save-AzureVhd -Source http://mytestaccount.blob.core.windows.net/vhdstore/win7baseimage.vhd -LocalFilePath C:\vhd\MyWin7Image.vhd

-In this example, the specified blob is loaded along the specified path to the local file and an existing file is overwritten if it exists:
+In this example, it loads the specified blob at the specified local file path and overwrites the existing file if it exists:

 Save-AzureVhd -Source http://mytestaccount.blob.core.windows.net/vhdstore/win7baseimage.vhd -LocalFilePath C:\vhd\MyWin7Image.vhd -Overwrite

-In this example, the storage key is specified for download:
+In this example, the storage key is specified for the download:

 Save-AzureVhd -Source http://mytestaccount.blob.core.windows.net/vhdstore/win7baseimage.vhd -LocalFilePath C:\vhd\MyWin7Image.vhd -StorageKey zNvcH0r5vAGmC5AbwEtpcyWCMyBd3eMDbdaa4ua6kwxq6vTZH3Y+sw==.

-VHD downloaded from Windows Azure must be converted to VMDK format, for example with StarWind V2V Converter
+The VHD downloaded from Windows Azure needs to be converted to VMDK format, for example using StarWind V2V Converter

-Next, you can use VMware Workstation Pro to create a machine with the disk obtained after conversion and export it to OVF (see article)
+Next, you can use VMware Workstation Pro to create a machine with the disc obtained after conversion and export it to OVF (see article).